-Students must enroll on registration day at Goldwin Smith 21.
+Students must enroll on registration day at Goldwin Smith 234.

 Agricultural Journalism (Extension Teaching 15).
 First term.
 Credit three hours.
-Open only to those who have passed the required hours in English with an average grade of 75 or better.
-Accepted for required expression.
+Open only to those who have passed the required hours in English with an average grade better than C. Accepted for required expression.
 T Th S 10.
 Fernow 210.
 Professor Bristow Adams.

 Oral and Written Expression (Extension Teaching 101).
 First term.
 Credit two hours.
 Open to juniors and seniors.
 Accepted for required expression.
 The number in each section is limited.
 Students should consult Assistant Professor Peabody for assignment to sections.
 Lectures and practice, M F 11, W F 10, or T Th 11, Roberts 131; T Th 10, Roberts 292.
-Criticism, by appointment, daily 8-1.
-Professor Everett, Assistant Professor Peabody, and Mr. ----.
+Criticism, by appointment, daily, 8-1.
+Assistant Professor Peabody and assistants.